PanayotCankov/PanayotCankov.github.io/nativescript-3.1.0-timeline/README.md

-# NativeScript 3.1.0 Timeline Introduction
+# NativeScript 3.1.0: Performance Improvements and Timeline Introduction
 Performance has been a high priority feature in {N} all along its development.
 During the course of development we found ourselves manually instrumenting all of the Objective-C, Java, C, C++ and the JavaScript code several times, but so far these profile traces were kept for internal use only and never made it to the "master".

 With 3.1.0 we have "merged" the manual instrumentation and enabled all {N} apps to trace execution times of some key components.
 Here is how to consume this.